 - Your child may play gently.
-He or she may enjoy being read to, playing with toys, and going for stroller walks. - Watch your child closely always.
+He or she may enjoy being read to, playing with toys, and going for stroller walks. - Watch your child closely.
 Nothing should be put in his or her mouth while it heals.
 The palate is not fully healed until about 6 weeks after the operation. - At the end of the surgery special Velcro® sleeves may have been placed on your child's arms to prevent him/her from picking at the lip.
 These are completely optional and were placed for your convenience.
 You may use them as you see fit.
-Some parents place them at night when they are not watching their child to prevent injury. - Remove the protective sleeves several times a day to exercise your child's arms.
-Take off only one sleeve at a time, so that your child will not be able to put anything in the mouth. - Your child's doctor will tell you when your child can return to daycare or school.
+Some parents place them at night when they are not watching their child to prevent injury. - If used, remove the sleeves several times a day to exercise your child's arms.
+Take off one sleeve off at a time, so that your child will not be able to touch the lip. - Your child's doctor will tell you when your child can return to daycare or school.
+This is usually about a week after surgery.

-Pain control
+Pain Control

 - Your child may have some mild discomfort at home.
 If your infant is irritable and not feeding well, he/she may be in pain.
 Give acetaminophen (Tylenol), as directed by your doctor.
 It is used to relieve mild to moderate pain and to reduce fever.
-Be sure to follow the instructions of your doctor to ensure proper dosing. - > If your child has more than mild discomfort, the doctor may prescribe additional medicine to ease the pain.
-Give pain medicine as prescribed and instructed by your doctor. - > Try to schedule a dose of pain medicine around bedtime, especially for the first few days at home.
-This may help your child sleep better. - ➤ Keep track of your child's bowel habits.
-He or she should return to usual bowel habits within a week of surgery.
+Be sure to follow the instructions of your doctor to ensure proper dosing. - If your child has more than mild discomfort, the doctor may prescribe additional medicine to ease the pain.
+Give pain medicine as prescribed and instructed by your doctor. - Try to schedule a dose of pain medicine around bedtime, especially for the first few days at home.
+This may help your child sleep better.

+Keep track of your child's bowel habits.
+You should see a return to usual bowel habits within a week of surgery.
 If your child does not have a bowel movement every day, he or she may be constipated.
 Call your child's doctor or nurse if you think your child is constipated.